Skip to main content

 How much does it cost?

-There is no charge to register a death however death certificates cost £4 each at the time of registration; you can buy as many as you think you will need.
+There is no charge to register a death.
+However, death certificates cost $4 each at the time of registration.
+You can also buy as many certificates as you think you will need.

 When can I make an appointment?

-• If the death has been referred to the Coroner; once the registrar has received the paperwork from the Coroner.
+• With Coroner referral.
+Once the registrar has received the paperwork from the Coroner.

 How long does the appointment take?